DreissenZulu/weather-dashboard/README.md

 4. Create a button that does the same thing as steps 2 and 3 for the weather in that city again

 In this approach I started with a functionality focus first, then I worked on the styling.
 Or well, that's what I'd like to say but I ended up developing the HTML/CSS skeleton first anyway.

+## Challenges
+The major challenge in this assignment was getting the 5 day forecast properly using the Openweather API.
+The 5 day weather call returns the forecast in intervals of three hours, up to 5 days past the current date.
+This means the array has more data to iterate through than needed.
+To pick out just one value from each day I used a condition to check for the forecast at a certain time (noon) each day, writing only that data to HTML.